 Welcome to the latest installment in our annotations of the collected edition of The Trial of the Flash!
 A while back, we analyzed related stories leading up to the release of Showcase Presents: The Trial of the Flash.
 In addition, we interviewed author Cary Bates about the buildup and the Trial itself, plus showed you what wasn’t included in the collection.

-The original art for page 13 can be seen here.
+The original art for page five can be seen here.

 — Greg Elias.

-The post Annotations: The Trial of The Flash, #347 – “Back From The Dead!” appeared first on Speed Force.
+The post Annotations: The Trial of The Flash, #349 – “…And The Truth Shall Set Him Free!” appeared first on Speed Force.